matplotlib/matplotlib/doc/users/legend_guide.rst

     legend([b1], ["Bar 1"])

-At this time of writing, however, "bar" and "errorbar" are only supported (hopefully the list will increase).
+At this time of writing, however, only "bar", "errorbar", and "stem" are supported (hopefully the list will increase).
 Here is an example.

 .. plot:: mpl_examples/pylab_examples/legend_demo4.py